lucierowland/lucierowland.github.io/_pages/Photography.md

     </div>
 </div>
 <div class="caption">
-    Left: The Northern Lights, captured during a conference called 'Extreme Galaxies in Extreme Environments' that I attended in Iceland earlier this year.
+    Left: The Northern Lights, captured during a conference called 'Extreme Galaxies in Extreme Environments' that I attended in Iceland.
 Right: The centre of the Milky Way, captured from Kruger National Park in South Africa.
-This was taken whilst I was at the International Astronomical Union (IAU) general assembly in Cape Town this summer.
+This was taken whilst I was at the International Astronomical Union (IAU) general assembly in Cape Town.
 </div>